December 14, 2022

 Get Out of Your Own Way And Stop Putting Up Barriers For Your Guests

 Lately, I’ve been traveling a lot and have had the opportunity to experience many different areas of the hospitality industry.
 Some people do this really well, and others seem to get in their own way.
-Within a couple of weeks, I visited the same hotel brand in 2 different locations.
+Within a few weeks, I visited the same hotel brand in 2 different locations.
 One hotel was on point with their customer service; they made me feel welcome whenever I walked in the door.
-They offered me a bottle of water at check-in, and each day when I returned to my room, I found a handwritten note from housekeeping wishing I had a great day.
+They offered me a bottle of water at check-in, and each day, when I returned to my room, I found a handwritten note from housekeeping wishing I had a great day.
 The room wasn’t anything special, and the hotel itself was a bit dated, but all I remember leaving there was how great they made me feel.
 Every interaction with every employee was not just average but great.
 They did little things that didn’t cost them anything (or very little) but made me feel like I was welcome.

 At the second hotel of the same brand, I had a totally different experience.
 The person at the front desk was average and didn’t really stand out to me.
 He told me he would put me in a bigger room as many were the size of closets and that I wouldn’t be happy.
 I appreciated the “upgrade,” but from a business owner’s perspective, I think he could have “spun” it a bit better to make me feel like I was getting a VIP upgrade rather than telling me how small most of their rooms are.
 The first thing that stood out about my experience was a handwritten sign in the breakfast area that said you weren’t allowed to take food to your room.
 On top of that, when I went in to get my morning cup of coffee, they all had powered creamer (YUCK!).
 I wasn’t going to take food into my room, but this sign didn’t make me feel welcome and gave me a negative feeling about my stay.
 Again, it didn’t cost them anything to make my stay unpleasant, just a lack of focus on how these little things would make their guests feel.